Lingotek/filesystem-connector/README.md

 pip install ltk
 ```

-You can also install the latest version by downloading this repository and then, from the root directly, running:
+You can also install the latest version by downloading this repository and then, from the root directly, run:

 ```bash
 pip install .